gabi-pacheco/the_look_ecommerce/README.md

 8. **How does seasonality affect customer behavior and conversion rates?**
    Analyzing seasonal trends can reveal patterns that inform marketing and inventory decisions during peak times.

-## The Dataset
+## The Dataset :floppy_disk:

-The Look E-commerce Dataset provides a comprehensive view of online retail operations, encompassing various dimensions such as sales transactions, customer information, product attributes, website engagement metrics, logistics, and additional metadata.
+The [Look E-commerce Dataset](https://www.kaggle.com/datasets/mustafakeser4/looker-ecommerce-bigquery-dataset?resource=download&select=inventory_items.csv) provides a comprehensive view of online retail operations, encompassing various dimensions such as sales transactions, customer information, product attributes, website engagement metrics, logistics, and additional metadata, spreadout in *seven tables*.
 This dataset serves as a valuable resource for analyzing and understanding the dynamics of e-commerce business activities.
+For this ***Marketing analysis*** we used the three following tables, focusing mainly on the **events table**.

 ### Tables: